chsbacon/chsbacon.github.io/content/docs/equipment/3d-printers/index.md

 ### Export your model from Onshape.
 In Onshape, right-click on the part you want to print and select Export.
 You should export it as a 3MF with Fine detail.
 ### Open PrusaSlicer.
 Open PrusaSlicer.
-If it asks you to pick which printer you have, select the Prusa Mk3S/Mk3S+ 0.4mm nozzle, then click Finish.
+If it opens a configuration wizard, select Prusa FFF on the left side, then scroll down to MK3 Family and choose the Prusa Mk3S/Mk3S+ 0.4 mm nozzle, then click Finish.
 ### Import your model.
 Select the square with the plus, then select your downloaded .3mf file in the dialog that comes up.
 ### Orient your model correctly.